-Gallbladder sludge (also known as biliary sand, biliary sediment, or thick bile) is a mixture of particulate matter and bile, normally seen as a liquid-liquid level in the gallbladder on ultrasound, corresponding to the precipitate of bile solutes 1.
+Gallbladder sludge, also known as biliary sand, biliary sediment, or thick bile, is a mixture of particulate matter and bile, normally seen as a liquid-liquid level in the gallbladder on ultrasound, corresponding to the precipitate of bile solutes.

-On ultrasound, gallbladder sludge appears as a low amplitude homogeneous echoes, layering on the posterior wall.
-It moves slowly with changes in patient position.
+Gallbladder sludge appears as a low amplitude homogeneous echoes, layering on the posterior wall, and frequently forming fluid-fluid level with anechoic bile above it.

 - 1. Shaffer EA.
 Gallbladder sludge: what is its clinical significance?.
 Curr Gastroenterol Rep. 2003;3 (2): 166-73.
 Pubmed citation